shivannis/xandr-docs-public/xandr-docs/articles/monetize/buying-guide.md

   earn or spend, while Pacing allows you to control the frequency with which the system attempts to win impressions in order to spend a budget as evenly as possible across a defined time period.
-- [Working with Creatives](working-with-creatives.md): The Xandr platform enables you to traffic a wide range of creative types in your campaigns, from banners to pops to increasingly pervasive rich media types like interstitials, expandables, and videos.
+- [Working with Creatives](working-with-creatives.md): The Microsoft Advertising platform enables you to traffic a wide range of creative types in your campaigns, from banners to pops to increasingly pervasive rich media types like interstitials, expandables, and videos.
 By hosting your creatives with us, you can take full advantage of the platform's full-service ad server capabilities built specifically for the real-time advertising business.
-Xandr makes it easy for you to traffic creatives that are served by third-party ad servers as well.
+Microsoft Advertising makes it easy for you to traffic creatives that are served by third-party ad servers as well.
 - [Working with Segments](working-with-segments.md): Segment pixels use information about a user, such as webpages they visit, actions they take, or qualities such as gender,